ukaea/scientific-python-cookiecutter/docs/source/preliminaries.rst

 ..
 [1] You only need to pull the cookiecutter once.
 It will be stored locally at ``~/.cookiecutters/python-skeleton-tutorial`` such that you can use it again by issuing ``$ cookiecutter python-skeleton-tutorial`` from your command line at any location.
 However, every once in a while it might be a good idea to do a pull like above from the repository to get any updates to the template.

+..
+[2] If at any point you need help with the cookiecutter or anything software related, please reach out to `the RSE team <https://intranet.ukaea.uk/software/community/>`_.